hummy123/dotscape/README.md

 - [x] Redraw components when resized
 - [x] Support undo (with `<Ctrl-z>`) and redo (with `<Ctrl-y>` or `<Ctrl-Shift-z>`)
 - [x] Save drawn project to a custom file format and allow reloading
-- [ ] Export to code
+- [x] Export to code with `<Ctrl-E>`.
-  - Possibly different options like creating a flat array/vector or an index buffer
-- [ ] Linear interpolation
-  - Instead of exporting a vector, export a function which takes `(xPos, yPos, xLength, yLength)` arguments and lengths and returns a vector where the object is fitted in these coordinates.
+  - Exports a function which takes `(xPos, yPos, xLength, yLength, windowWidth, windowHeight)` arguments and returns a vector where the object is fitted in these coordinates.
 - [ ] Add right-side panel
   - With options (like adjusting x/y coordinates in a number input, possibly layers, selecting export options...)
 - [ ] Support setting more z coordinates and (r,g,b,a) colour values.